-- 2500 acres annually burned to create new pollinator habitat at Big Oaks National Wildlife Refuge - County Park planted 1/2 acre pollinator patch for public enjoyment - 3.75 acres of new habitat planted at Middle School Property

-- 150 areas around urban homes and several gardeners planted their gardens to pollinator plants - NRCS State Office provides 500 Burpee Seed Packets for small pollinator areas - NRCS National Office provides 1000 Burpee Seed Packets for small pollinator areas - Pollinator Committee closed out the plant order with over 2950 plants purchased for the homesteads.
+- 2500 acres annually burned to create new pollinator habitat at Big Oaks National Wildlife Refuge - County Park planted 1/2 acre pollinator patch for public enjoyment - 3.75 acres of new habitat planted at Middle School Property - 150 areas around urban homes and several gardeners planted their gardens to pollinator plants - NRCS State Office provides 500 Burpee Seed Packets for small pollinator areas - NRCS National Office provides 1000 Burpee Seed Packets for small pollinator areas - Pollinator Committee closed out the plant order with over 2950 plants purchased for the homesteads.
 That will create 130 new pollinator habitat areas in rural and urban areas.
 (2016) - NRCS at the National Level provides another 1000 Burpee Seed Packets for small pollinator areas. - 430 acres of filter strip areas, field borders, and wildlife planted fields have added pollinator forbs in these agricultural fields. - 1/2 acre pollinator patch at Selmier State Forest - Presentation to Women's Club in April 2016 - City Park plants 1⁄4 acre pollinator patch by walking path - 3 acre pollinator patch at SEPAC - 6 elementary schools planted Monarch Butterfly Gardens to study - High school FFA class plants Monarch Butterfly Garden and additional pollinator patch - Vernon Commons, Eco Park, and County Park planted Monarch Butterfly Gardens. - Distributed free seed at the Jennings County Farmers Market on Wednesdays in the spring of 2106. - Pollinator Committee closed out the plant order with over 2266 plants purchased for the homesteads.
 That will create 118 new pollinator habitat areas in rural and urban areas.
-(2017) - City of North Vernon planted 6 acres (2017) of pollinator habitat at Tripton Park. - 10.5 acres of pollinator habitat planted (winter 2017) at the Jennings County School Sand Creek School property - 1 acre of pollinator habitat planted (2017) at the Early Learning Center - .4 acre of pollinator habitat planted (2017) at the Vernon Commons Area - City attorney planted 3 acres of pollinator habitat on his property (2017) - Circuit Court and Superior Court Judges plant pollinator habitats on their property - 5 acres of pollinator habitat planted (2017) at Eco Park - 4 acres of pollinator habitat planted (2017) at Calli Nature Preserve - 3 acres of pollinator habitat planted (2017) at Chairman of SWCD home - (2017) 9 industrial / businesses have donated \$100 to establish a 1000 sq.ft. pollinator area on their property. - Metaldyne MPG Company decides to create 4 acres of pollinator habitat (Spring 2018) - Pollinator Committee closed out the plant order with over 1951 plants purchased for the homesteads.
+(2017) - City of North Vernon planted 6 acres (2017) of pollinator habitat at Tripton Park. - 10.5 acres of pollinator habitat planted (winter 2017) at the Jennings County School Sand Creek School property - 1 acre of pollinator habitat planted (2017) at the Early Learning Center - .4 acre of pollinator habitat planted (2017) at the Vernon Commons Area - City attorney planted 3 acres of pollinator habitat on his property (2017) - Circuit Court and Superior Court Judges plant pollinator habitats on their property - 5 acres of pollinator habitat planted (2017) at Eco Park - 4 acres of pollinator habitat planted (2017) at Calli Nature Preserve - 3 acres of pollinator habitat planted (2017) at Chairman of SWCD home

+- (2017) 9 industrial / businesses have donated \$100 to establish a 1000 sq.ft. pollinator area on their property. - Metaldyne MPG Company decides to create 4 acres of pollinator habitat (Spring 2019) - Pollinator Committee closed out the plant order with over 1951 plants purchased for the homesteads.
 That will create 94 new pollinator habitat areas in rural and urban areas.
-(2017) - Pollinator Committee builds a pollinator garden for Walmart (2017) - 3.5 acres will be planted (2018) at the Industrial Park (TIF Board) - Used "fire" at the industrial sites to enhance better forb growth and to educate the public December 2017 - Pathway at Jennings Co.
-Fairgrounds will be enhanced with more forbs to thicken up the display (2018)
+(2017) - Pollinator Committee builds a pollinator garden for Walmart (2017) and doubles the size in (2018) - 3.5 acres will be planted (2018) at the Industrial Park (TIF Board) - Used "fire" at the industrial sites to enhance better forb growth and to educate the public December 2017 - Planted 10.5 acres of pollinator habitat at the Sand Creek School (2018) - Pathway at Jennings Co.
+Fairgrounds will be enhanced with more forbs to thicken up the display (2018) - 2018 Plant Sale 2564 plants to 27 people (328 new habitats just from plant sales!) - Controlled fire burns at some Industrial sites and Muscatatuck Co.
+Park (12/2018) - (5/2019) Create a new pollinator / educational garden at the entrance parking lot at the Muscatatuck Co.
+Park